HOLLY SPRINGS, Miss. (WMC) - President Donald Trump wants churches to reopen this weekend.

 The church was in a court battle with the City of Holly Springs over an executive order not allowing churches to meet in person.

-With the courts ruling, the church’s lead counsel Stephen Crampton says the church will meet in-person Sunday at an alternate location.
+With the court ruling, the church’s lead counsel Stephen Crampton says the church will meet in-person Sunday at an alternate location.

 “So the future looks bright for this lawsuit when we go back and I’m hopeful the city will reconsider it’s frankly unconstitutional restrictions on churches here,” said Crampton.